Nueva Ecija: Japanese occupation

 On January 30, 1945, American Army Rangers, Alamo scouts and Filipino guerrillas liberated Allied prisoners of war in Cabanatuan, successfully rescuing over 516 people.
 By January 31, 1945, the liberated civilians and prisoners of war reached Talavera.

 Post-independence era

 After the war, much rebuilding was made at the urban areas of the province, specifically Cabanatuan and Gapan.
 This became the focus of the administrations of Quezon, Roxas, Quirino, Magsaysay, Garcia, and Macapagal.

-The city of Palayan was formally established by law and became the new capital of the province.
+In the rural areas of Nueva Ecija, however, economic inequality and environmentally unsustainable farming practices dating back to the 1930s led to a postwar rise of agrarian unrest, peaking around the years from 1948 to 1952.

+In 1952 the Magsaysay administration began consultations which led to the setting aside of land on the borders of Laur and Bongabon, where a new planned city would be established to replace Cabanatuan as the provincial capital.
+Named the city of Palayan, it was formally constituted on June 19, 1965.